Best Backpacking Tents Reviewed

 When I started researching tent for this guide I decided to select 3 season tents and not mention 4 season tent, the main reason was that most people don’t plan to go hiking or backpacking in extreme winter conditions.
 Also 4 season tents are in general very expensive, with just cause as they need to provide shelter and protection for the worst of possible climates.
-However I choose to include the Scorpion 2, which is a four season tent, because is price is very reasonable and comparable to many 3 season tents available.
+However, I choose to include the Scorpion 2, which is a four season tent, because its price is very reasonable and comparable to many 3 season tents available.
 You may never camp on snow and ice, But with this tent if you choose to you could and stay as dry and protected as any 4 season tent.
 The Scorpion 2 runs a bit higher priced, but I have seen it offered on Amazon for a decent price.

 Vango Mirage 200